AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 ## 🐳 Docker deployment

 In this section we will cover how to use Docker for local development or for production deployment.
 All the necessary tools for development such as a mongoDB database is provided with the dev enviroment script described below.
+For morre info check the [extendend docker documentation](Docker.md).

 1. Go to docker folder
 ```